semver/semver/semver.md

 is the patch version.
 Each element MUST increase numerically by increments of one.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

-1. When a major version number is incremented, the minor version and patch version MUST be reset to zero.
-When a minor version number is incremented, the patch version MUST be reset to zero.
-For instance: 1.1.3 -> 2.0.0 and 2.1.7 -> 2.2.0.

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications must be released as a new version.